Nenkai/gt-modding-hub/docs/discord/gt7_shuffle.md

 #### `/shuf reroll` - Reroll Car

 Reroll own car incase you don't own it.
 This can be done up to **2** times, the first time is always free, the second time will be penalized and will always be a worse car than the previous one.
+If you are already using the worst car, rerolling with a penalty is effectively pointless.

 ---